api-platform/docs/core/operations.md

 an implementation point of view, an operation is a link between a resource an a route and its related controller.

-API Platform automatically registers typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and describes them in exposed documentations (Hydra and NelmioApiDoc).
+API Platform automatically registers typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and describes them in the exposed documentation (Hydra and NelmioApiDoc).
 It also creates and registers routes corresponding to these operations in the Symfony routing system (if it is available).

 The behavior of built-in operations is briefly presented in the [Getting started](getting-started.md#mapping-the-entities)